 This approach that needs to be cultivated, it’s not going to come easily or automatically.
 This is when gratitude displays its power and potential.
 This is when we need to press into our sources of gratitude more deeply — family, faith, freedom — all those circumstances, people, opportunities that we give thanks for each and every day, not just on the fourth Thursday of November.

-Q: People are sometimes stressed around Thanksgiving, particularly this year with the election.
+Q: People are sometimes stressed around Thanksgiving.
 How do you square some of the negative emotions that arise during the holidays with its intended mission of being grateful?
 How could focusing on the latter help you deal with the former?

 Indeed, gratitude rescues us from negativity.
 Left to their own devices, our minds tend to hijack each and every opportunity for happiness.
 Negativity, entitlement, resentfulness, forgetfulness, ungratefulness all clamor for our attention.
 Whether stemming from our own internal thoughts or to the daily news headlines, we are exposed to a constant drip of negativity.
 Doom and gloom is on the horizon, as financial fears, relational turmoil and health challenges threaten us.
 Weighed down by negativity, we are worn down, worn out, emotionally and physically exhausted.
 To offset this chronic negativity, we need to continually and perpetually hear good news.
 We need to constantly and regularly create and take in positive experiences.
 Gratitude is our best weapon, an ally to counter these internal and external threats that rob us of sustainable joy.
 In gratitude, we focus on the giftedness of life.
 We affirm that goodness exists, even among the rancor of daily life.
 This realization itself is freeing, liberating, redeeming.
 Gratitude works!